tkn-tub/ns3-gym/doc/manual/source/how-to-write-tests.rst

   PASS: TestSuite router
   1 of 1 tests passed (1 passed, 0 skipped, 0 failed, 0 crashed, 0 valgrind errors)

-/* see src/lte/test/test-lte-antenna.cc for a worked example */
+See src/lte/test/test-lte-antenna.cc for a worked example.

 How to add an example program to the test suite
 ***********************************************